 Black Metal is not the force it was, perhaps.
 While a number of the early wave of Norwegian bands continue in one form or another, it has long since splintered into different scenes across the world otherwise, and sometimes takes a bit of looking to find the diamonds in the rough.
 Watain was one of the bands from a later wave, but swiftly found wider attention, partly thanks to their ability at writing ripping Black Metal, and partly thanks to their eyebrow-burning live show, which involves lots of fire and lots of blood (honestly, I’ve never been to a gig that stank so bad in the aftermath!).
 The best of their tracks across this decade was this track, that at points tears forward at such a relentless pace (that opening!) that it is leaving scorch marks in its wake.

 /Carry A Knife To A Gunfight

 Both Jason Novak and Sean Payne seemed to never stop across the decade, what with festivals, tours, various bands and side-projects all vying for attention.
-They got their heads together with the excellent Vampyre Anvil project, that saw their common interest in drum’n’bass and downtempo electronics explored to the full, and with a grimy, down-and-dirty feel, as if it was recorded in the midst of a sci-fi dystopia.
+They got their heads together with the excellent Vampyre Anvil project, which saw their common interest in drum’n’bass and downtempo electronics explored to the full, and with a grimy, down-and-dirty feel, as if it was recorded in the midst of a sci-fi dystopia.
 Which, of course, I’m sure was entirely the point.
 The mecha-monster, stabbing beats, stuttering bass hits – and the kick-up into rolling breakbeats – of Carry A Knife To A Gunfight, though, was the most fascinating song here.
-Industrial meets the urban age, a grime of a very different sort, and the result was fantastic.
+Industrial meets the urban age, grime of a very different sort, and the result was fantastic.

 /Bury Me Here